microsoft/WhatTheHack/016-AppMigration/Student/Challenge-02.md

 ##### Set Front End Web App Properties

-We will now set the Front End application settings using the Azure Cli:  Copy the below code and replace the base URL placehoders with the URL's of your services.
+We will now set the Front End application settings using the Azure Cli:  Copy the below code and replace the base URL placeholders with the URL's of your services.

 > Note: If you closed the command window you may have lost the values for the initial environment variables we setup.
 You may need to redefine MYRG and MYID again.